arkrow/PyMusicLooper/README.md

 Export:
   -e, --export          export the song into intro, loop and outro files (WAV format).
   --preserve-tags       export with the track's original tags.
-  -t, --txt             export the loop points of a track in samples and append to a loop.txt file (compatible with
+[Currently Disabled] -t, --txt             export the loop points of a track in samples and append to a loop.txt file (compatible with
                         LoopingAudioConverter).
   -r, --recursive       process directories and their contents recursively (has an effect only if the given path is a directory).